 "I just wanted to say thank you for a wonderful week of educational information and relaxation.
 I've been to many programs and this is the best."
 Seventh grade science teacher

 "I can't say thank you enough for the Resources and the Environment workshop.
 I enjoyed the active learning labs; actual hands-on experience is the best learning tool of all."
 Eight grade science teacher

 "I never enjoyed teaching earth science, but after attending the R&E workshop, suddenly the earth sciences came alive for me."
 Fifth grade science teacher

-- July 8-13, Walnut Creek Mine - Kiewit Group - near College Station, TX
+- June 16-21, Walnut Creek Mine - Kiewit Group - based out of Bryan/ College Station, TX

 *Teachers are responsible for personal transportation to and from the workshop location.